-Since announcing the Galaxy for the Planet vision at Unpacked in August 2021, Samsung has worked diligently to create new ways to recycle and repurpose resources that would otherwise become harmful waste, minimize its environmental footprint and inspire innovation that helps preserve the planet.
+Since announcing the Galaxy for the Planet vision at Unpacked in August 2021, Samsung has worked diligently to create new ways to recycle and repurpose resources that would otherwise become harmful waste, minimise its environmental footprint, and inspire innovation that helps preserve the planet.
 Today, Samsung is sharing the progress so far on its sustainability journey.

 “Samsung is taking consistent and impactful actions that help protect people and the planet.
 We marry sustainability and innovation in everything we do,” said TM Roh, President and Head of Mobile eXperience Business at Samsung Electronics.
 “I am proud of our progress to date.
 At the same time, it’s been a humbling experience that enables us to continue on our journey towards achieving our sustainability vision with even more conviction and rigor than before.”

 Expanding the Use of Recycled Materials to the Galaxy Z Fold4 and Galaxy Z Flip4

 Developing new, recycled materials is a key focus area for Galaxy for the Planet.
 The more Samsung recycles, the more resources it preserves.
 While repurposing materials into Galaxy devices presents many challenges, the benefits for the planet make it well worth the effort.